Fairness in Ranking: A Survey: Score-based Ranking

 ~\citet{celis2020interventions} extend these results, and also include an experimental evaluation on the \emph{IIT-JEE} dataset~\cite{IITJEEData} (see Section~\ref{sec:datasets} for details).
 These results give the flavor of the utility of the proposed intervention, although experimental evaluation is substantially more limited than the problem set-up warrants, focusing on a single binary protected attribute and leaving empirically unsubstantiated the claim that proposed approach generalizes to multiple sensitive attributes and handles intersectional discrimination.

-Both papers consider utility rather than diversity or fairness, and so cannot be classified according to one of our EOP frameworks.
+\spara{Insights} Both papers consider utility rather than diversity or fairness, and so cannot be classified according to one of our \revv{\eop} frameworks.
 That said, the assumption made in the papers --- that candidates' true (unobserved) qualifications are drawn from the same score distribution --- is consistent with the WAE worldview.
+Figure~\ref{fig:mind:implicit_selection} and~\ref{fig:mind:implicit_ranking} summarize our analysis for the above two methods~\cite{kleinberg_et_al:LIPIcs:2018:8323} and~\cite{celis2020interventions}, respectively.
+The summary can be also found in Table~\ref{tbl:method-summary_score}.

 \spara{Fairness definition and problem formalization} The authors define \emph{intersectional fairness for ranking} by modelling the causal effects of sensitive attributes on other variables, and then making rankers fairer by removing these effects.
 Their method, \cifrank, computes model-based counterfactuals to answer the question: ``What would this person's data look like if they had (or had not) been a Black woman (for example)?''
 Counterfactual scores are computed by treating every candidate as though they had belonged to one specific intersectional subgroup.
 Candidates are then ranked on counterfactual scores (for score-based rankers), or these scores are used to train a fair model (for rankers based on supervised learning).